10 Free Adjective Worksheets

 If you want adjective worksheets, we have five that are 100% free to use for teaching.

-There are adjectives that describe personality, feelings, ones that are ideal for resumes and opposite adjectives.
+There are adjectives that describe personality, and feelings, ones that are ideal for resumes, and opposite adjectives.

 We try to produce lesson plans for all these different types of adjectives.

 Without further ado, here are 5 adjectives worksheets.

 Our emotions always change in life.
 In pairs, place a pin in the center of the chart and spin it.
 The pin will point to a specific emotion.
 Have you ever felt that emotion?
 When would you feel this emotion in your life?
 Discuss with your partner.

 Of all worksheets, this is the most in-depth vocabulary for emotions.
 Because students always need help explaining how they feel, their emotional vocabulary should significantly increase with this activity.